 - This possibly happened in Eyes Wide Shut.
 Due to it being a bit of a Mind Screw movie, it's unknown if the bad guys left the main character's mask on his bed as a threat or if his wife simply found the mask herself.

-- In The Bishop, this happens to Margaret.
-The killer has been videotaping her.
-Judging by the distance, he was so close he could've touched her at times.
-Logically, this freaked her out big time.
+- In The Bishop, this happens to Margaret, who finds videotapes of her made by the killer.
+Judging by the distance, he was so close that he could've touched her at times.
+Logically, this freaks her out big time.

 - In a Heralds of Valdemar novel, a minor noble sends an assassin after the Empire's heir (who is also an assassin).
 Said heir kills the man and leaves his body in the nursery of the noble's son.

-- The Sherlock Holmes story A Study in Scarlet.
-John Ferrier is being threatened by a Mormon cult and wakes up one morning with a note pinned to his chest telling him he has thirty days to give in to their demands.
+- A Study in Scarlet: John Ferrier is being threatened by a Mormon cult and wakes up one morning with a note pinned to his chest telling him he has thirty days to give in to their demands.
 After that, no matter how carefully he secures his property or stays up all night on watch, every morning there's a message somewhere in the house counting down how long he has left.

-- In Babylon 5, an assassin leaves a black flower in Ambassador G'Kar's bed, as a warning that he has been targeted by the assassins' guild.
+- In the Babylon 5 episode "The Parliament of Dreams", an assassin leaves a black flower in Ambassador G'Kar's bed, as a warning that he has been targeted by the assassins' guild.

 G'Kar: And you have no idea how that [black flower] got into my bed?

 Na'Toth: Ambassador, it is not my place to speculate on how anything gets into your bed.
 Your reputed fascination with Earth women, for instance...